Tuesday, October 25, 2016

 October 2016 - Jamestown VA

 We decided to do Jamestown today, the Settlement and the Historic area.
 We chose to buy the Triangle ticket, 5 sites 7 days for $90 each.
-This way we can see all we want and revisit if we miss something or take our time.
+This way we can see all we want and revisit if we miss something and take our time.

 Created for the 350th anniversary celebration in 1957 as Jamestown Festival Park, today Jamestown Settlement includes a recreation of the James Fort ca. 1610 to 1614, and a Powhatan Indian Village, indoor and outdoor displays, and replicas of the original settler's ships, the Susan Constant, Godspeed, and the Discovery.